5 Tips to Start Your Microsoft 365 Plan

 2. Beware of the Fire Hose

-Confused or overwhelmed with all the features in Office 365 intranet?
+Are you confused or overwhelmed with all the features in Office 365?
 It can feel like trying to take a sip from a fire hose.
 You don’t have to do it all at once.
-This isn’t a Band-Aid that needs to be ripped off.
-This is something that can be planned to continuously add value to your organization over time.
-In fact, it’s probably best to slowly adopt this technology and ensure success each time you add something rather than try to do too much too fast and fail at all of it.
+This is something that can be planned to add value to your organization over time continuously.
+It’s probably best to slowly adopt this technology and ensure success each time you add something rather than try to do too much too fast and fail at all of it.

 Here’s what we suggest: